JLee21/PID-Control/README.md

 ![](https://github.com/JLee21/PID-Control/blob/master/img/kd.jpg)

 For the derivative term, it is the rate of change of the error contributes to the steering angle.
-If the quicker the error term grows, the larger the derivative term's contribution has on the total error of the system.
-This term is particularly important during turns because if the derivative term helps respond to changes in the track's direction.
+The quicker the error term grows, the larger the derivative term's contribution has on the total error of the system.
+This term is particularly important during turns because term is apt to changes in the track's direction.

 If we keep the integral and derivative term zero, let's see what a positive and negative proportional value contributes.